 Brig Royd Surgery.

 National medical policy recommends flu vaccination to everyone age 65 and over, all pregnant women, carers and patients, including children, with certain medical conditions as listed below.
-Please do attend for your vaccination if you suffer from:

 Chronic bronchitis or other chest problems